BitVM/bitvm.github.io/snark.md

   - constant vs variable inputs

 ## Complexity Analysis
-- Proof size is about 300 bytes.
+- The Groth16 Proof size is about 300 bytes.
 The public inputs are roughly another 100 bytes.
-- The maximum block size if 4 MB, so in theory, the size of assertTx and disproveTx may be almost up to 4 MB.
 - Currently, a full block of space costs less than 0.3 BTC ~ $20000 in fees.
-- Our current implementation of Winternitz signatures require about 31 bytes of overhead per bit of message.
-Thus, the assertTx may commit to up to 16 KB of trace data.
+- The assertTx may commit to up to 16 KB of trace data.
 - A degree-12 extension field element is about 3 KB.
 Thus, naively, the assertTx may commit to up to 5 intermediate results.
 - Thus, verifiers may choose from up 6 disproveTx Tapscripts, and the combined size of all Tapscripts is up to `6 x 4 MB = 24 MB`.